praveer09/praveer09.github.io/_posts/2018-11-24-practical-guide-to-java-stream-api.md

 # Reordering {#reordering}
 If you want to order the elements in a collection, you can use the `sorted` intermediate operator.
 It takes an instance of a `Comparator` interface.
-To create the instance I have used the `comparing` factory method on `Compartor`.
+To create the instance I have used the `comparing` factory method on `Comparator`.
 If you are interested to know more around this, please checkout [this link][comparator].

 In the example below the resulting collection is sorted by age in descending order.